Contents of this chapter

 I finally conquered the top spot in 2009 with a book by Robin Nixon.
 A web developer as well as professional author, Nixon meticulously researched the differences in browsers, servers, and operating systems, and could be relied upon to give the most up-to-date advice.
 He wrote tight instructions with just the right amount of needed background, with me hot on his heels to point out forgotten information or muddled explanations.

 Bucking conventional wisdom became something of a competition that affected other aspects of the company besides what we chose to publish.
 One year we fired all our marketing staff.
-I remember Tim O’Reilly repeating a nostrum heard somewhere saying that “Marketing is for when you’re not remarkable”, and I thought perhaps that played a roll.
+I remember Tim O’Reilly repeating a nostrum heard somewhere saying that “Marketing is for when you’re not remarkable”, and I thought perhaps that played a role.
 It was around this time that the business world noticed how remarkable the growth of the company was, generating a lot of positive press for Tim personally and the company as a whole.
 (I was featured in Fast Company simply for the novelty of creating a personal web site to promote my work.)
 In his review of this memoir, Tim denied carrying out a mass layoff or denigrating marketing, so this memory is my personal recollection.
 Whatever really happened, it left a strong impression on me because I had formed a good understanding and mutually supportive relationship with the marketing person in my area, and mourned his loss.

 Actually, we knew very well that we still occupied a niche in the computer industry that was intensely appreciated by those who read us, but isolated from the vast majority of computer professionals.
 Mentioning our name to a stranger would impel one of two highly divergent responses: some would utter exclamations of exaltation (“I have a shelf full of your books…”) whereas others would say, “What’s that?”
 And the latter cohort was much larger, even within the computer field.